Mochimochi07/Competitive_Practice/README.md

 I want to be in it and make apps in minutes.

+i meant solutions in minutes.

+im just excited because i just know how things work and how to make it better

 I just knew it and i wanted to find it within my curiosity.

 I'll be using C++ so it make take a little while to practice.